ealtili/Blog/AWS/DeepdivetoAdvancedVPCDesigns.md

 ![VPC](https://raw.githubusercontent.com/ealtili/Blog/master/AWS/vpcdeepdive/VPC.png)

 We might want to connect to our own premises so we'll use Direct Connect or VPN.
 Maybe a direct connect gateway.
+Use AWS Direct Connect gateway to connect your VPCs.
+You associate an AWS Direct Connect gateway with either of the following gateways:

+- A transit gateway when you have multiple VPCs in the same Region
+- A virtual private gateway

 We can peer our VPC with other VPCs directly in a point-to-point fashion either within a region or across to another region.
 So we build our routes on the left hand side.

 Transit gateway is a service that was launched in about November 2018.
 Transit gateway allows you to connect to many VPCs.
 Up to 5,000 Vpcs can communicate to each other over a transit gateway.
 We can also use VPN from an on-premises to a transit gateway.